 As your local HVAC provider, we love getting any system running to its fullest potential!
 However, sometimes a repair is not necessary when a replacement is more feasible.

-Whether you decide to repair or replace, we at Five Star Home Services are here to take care of your air.
+Whether you decide to repair or replace, we at Five Star Home Services are here to care for your air.
 Just give us a call.
-If you decide, however, to start the replacement process, we also strongly encourage you to call us!
+However, If you decide to start the replacement process, we strongly encourage you to call us!

 Next Steps

-We can set an appointment right away for one of our friendly residential sales professionals to come over and perform a load calculation before reviewing all of your options.
+We can set an appointment immediately for one of our friendly residential sales professionals to come over and perform a load calculation before reviewing your options.

 At Five Star Home Services, we take pride in doing the work thoroughly the first time, every time.
 Whether it’s a repair or replacement, we have the expertise and knowledge to get your system working quietly and efficiently to provide maximum comfort to your home.